alpayne/pushover_bash/README.md

 | 0  | Default.
 During quiet hours messages are sent as low priority.                                        |
 | 1  | High priority.
 Bypasses quiet hours.                                                                  |
 | 2  | Emergency.
 Same as high priority, but will repeat until notification is acknowledged.                 |

+If sending an Emergency notificagtion, two additional parameters `retry` and `expire` can be provided.
+Retry is how often (in seconds) you want the message to be resent.
+Expiry is how long (in seconds) to keep retrying for.
+For example, sending a `retry` parameter of 60 and an `expire` parameter of 3600 will cause your notification to be retried every 60 seconds for 1 hour.

+## Usage

 ```text
   Usage: pushover [ --application <app_name> | --apptoken <token> ] --message <text> [ --config <config file> ] [ options ]